ojotuno/rt/README.md

 ## Description

-RT is a packing tool to bundle, check and install applications and dependencies.
+RT is a tool to pack, check and install applications and dependencies.

 It designed to be extremely easy and basic to use.

 **Increase the power with scipt calls**
-**No configuration needed, just python**
+**No configuration needed, just python 3**

 ## Usage
 Everything you need is a recipe file to give intructions about what you want to do.